CSNLWigner/mouse-acc-rnn-contextgatedattention/readme.txt

 Caches can be recalculated using the following files containing referenced calculation routines in thematic groups.
-The figure.jl file should guide the reader as to which calculation routines are needed by searching for the cached results files within cache/ as .bson binary files in the calculation files. physiology.jl subspaces.jl nrnmodels.jl
+The figure.jl file should guide the reader as to which calculation routines are needed by searching for the cached results files within cache/ as .bson binary files in the calculation files: subspaces.jl nrnmodels.jl

+There are additional common neuroscience routines grouped in the module NeuroscienceCommon.jl and src/common/.
+The core of the RNN model is in src/common/ai.jl file.
-There are additional common neuroscience routines grouped in the module NeuroscienceCommon.jl and common/ The nwb wrapper needs PyCall.jl; the easiest way to use the julia in-built python environment.
+The nwb wrapper needs PyCall.jl; the easiest way to use the julia in-built python environment.
-It needs to be built with ENV["PYTHON"]=""
+It needs to be built with ENV["PYTHON"]="".

-The following folder structure is necessary to be created before being able to cache intermediate calculations, results and generate output: cache/* results/* figures/
+The following folder structure is necessary to be created before being able to cache intermediate calculations, save results and generate output: cache/* results/* figures/